 Quantum computers are straight out of science fiction.
-Take the "traveling salesman problem," where as alsesperson has to visit a specific set of cities, each only once, and return to the first (is) by the most efficient route possible.
+Take the "traveling salesman problem," where a salesperson has to visit a specific set of cities, each only once, and return to the first city by the most efficient route possible.
 As the number of cities increases, the problem becomes exponentially complex.
-It would take a laptop computer 1,000 years to compute the most efficient rould take a laptop computer 1,000 years to compute the most efficient rould take as laptop consistly seconds.
+It would take a haptop computer 1,000 years to compute the most efficient route between 22 cities, for example.
+A quantum computer could do this within minutes, possibly seconds.